p3gasus-dev/exile-progression/README.md

 Add entries to `web/src/data/unique-drop-sources.ts`.
 Follow the divination card rule:
 - If a direct boss drop exists → set `boss` (and optionally `divCard` for reference only, no `divCardOnly`)
 - If div card is the only way → set `divCard` + `divCardOnly: true`

+---

+## AI Disclaimer

+This project was created with the assistance of AI.